programmereua/PerTurbo/README.md

 ## Tech stack

 The model is Celcomen, extended in this repository for signed and sparse gene to gene couplings over matched 10x Visium sections.
-The agent is a Flask API orchestrating kimi-k2, running on AMD Instinct MI300X and served through Fireworks, with vLLM as a deployment path.
+The agent is a Flask API orchestrating kimi-k2 through the Fireworks API, and the full agent was run inside the AMD Developer Cloud notebook environment; self hosting the model on AMD Instinct MI300X via vLLM is a supported deployment path.
 The frontend is a static site in vanilla JavaScript with Chart.js for charts and html2canvas for image export, with no build step.
 External evidence is pulled live from Open Targets, DGIdb, Europe PMC, and ClinicalTrials.gov.

 ## Data and method